juliancabezas/Convolutional_Neural_Networks_CIFAR10/README.md

-# Convolutional_Neural_Networks_CIFAR10
-Convolutional neural Networks using Pytorch for classification on the CIFAR10 dataset

 # Assignment 2, Deep Learning Fundamentals, 2020

 Julian Cabezas Pena
 Student ID: a1785086

-Testing data augmentation techniques and VGG convolutional neural networks for multiclass image classification on the CIFAR-10 dataset
+Testing data augmentation techniques and VGG convolutional neural networks for multiclass image classification on the CIFAR-10 dataset, using Pytorch

 ## Environment